 In Chinese culture, there's a prevailing traditional belief that equates youth mental illness with a weak family.
 People believe mental illness indicates failure.
 But, on average, there's 1 youth suicide and 50 more attempts every 9 days in Hong Kong.

-To help traditional Chinese parents feel more comfortable discussing youth mental health, we’re tying it in with family dinner (a.k.a. the oldest, most beloved Chinese tradition).
-For Mental Health Awareness Month, DoorDash gets the conversation going by providing free dinner to families who book counseling sessions and mental health training with Mind HK, Hong Kong’s largest mental health organization.
+To help traditional Chinese parents talk about youth mental health, we’re tying it in with family dinner, the oldest and most beloved Chinese tradition.
+For Mental Health Awareness Month, DoorDash provides free dinner to families who book mental health counseling and training with Mind HK, Hong Kong’s largest mental health non-profit.